Estate litigation and hiring an estate lawyer

 Contesting a will

 A beneficiary may be interested in contesting a will under various circumstances.
 The process is also referred to as a will challenge.
 There are many reasons for a person to initiate a will challenge.
 For example, a beneficiary that has been left out of a will (disinherited) may attempt to challenge the validity of the will.
 A will may also be invalid if the testator (person making the will) lacked capacity at the time the will was executed, or if there was undue pressure from other family members (other siblings).
 Many estate litigation battles involve a dispute about the validity of a will.
+An experienced estate litigation lawyer should be retained when proceeding with or defending against a will challenge.
 Read more.

 Dependant support claims